 These concentrated grain-enhancing stains are economical; a little goes a long way.
 Reduce them with alcohol or water to give bare wood beautiful fade-resistant color, without hiding the grain.
 They're versatile, too.
 For applying transparent color-tinted coats, ColorTone stains can be mixed directly into virtually any finish: nitrocellulose lacquer, shellac, waterbase finishes, and catalyzed varnishes or lacquers.

 Available in 2-ounce bottles, in the most popular stringed instrument colors.
-SAVE when you order the set of all 20 colors!

 Make wood grain come alive!